Carmarthen, St Peter's Church

 After the Dissolution of the Monasteries the church passed to the crown, then was given to St David's College at Lampeter, then back to the Bishop of St Davids.

 The oldest parts of the church are the chancel, north transept, north aisle, and parts of the tower, all dating to the 13th century.
 Much older is a Roman altar stone kept in the porch, near a 13th-century coffin lid.
-There are a wealth of historic monuments from the 17th-19th centuries.
+There are a large number of historic monuments from the 17th-19th centuries.

 Probably the most interesting burial at St Peter's is in the chancel, where Charlotte Dalton (d.
-1832), grand-daughter of George III, is buried in a vaulted underground tomb with her niece Margaret Augusta Prytherch, who died in 1839 at just 8 years of age.
+1832), granddaughter of George III, is buried in a vaulted underground tomb with her niece Margaret Augusta Prytherch, who died in 1839 at just 8 years of age.
 A black marble slab in the floor in front of the altar marks the location of the vault.

 The story needs a bit of background.
 In 1759 George, then Prince of Wales, secretly married Hannah Lightfoot, daughter of a London draper.
 They had 3 children together, and though the marriage was valid, that did not stop George from marrying Charlotte Sophia of Mecklenburg-Strelitz in 1761, just 2 years later.
 Charlotte would become queen, but the first marriage was never dissolved.
 One of the king's daughters married James Dalton of Carmarthen.
 They had 2 daughters, including Charlotte Dalton, who is buried here.
 Curiously, the burial was never recorded.
 Might it be that the royal family wanted it hushed up?